sudarshansudarshan/swagatam/index.markdown

 <b> Q: What is the loan process and which document are required for taking loan? </b>
 </summary>
 <br>
-For loan and loan process please visit SBI located inside IIT Ropar.\
+For loan and loan process please visit SBI located inside IIT Ropar Campus.
 </details>